vincentfusco/tt06_555/README.md

 ![Simulation Results](./docs/tb_tt_um_vaf_555_timer_astable_results.png)

 The frequency measurement of the simulated schematic and extracted RC netlists match closely, as highlighted above.
-However, there is some deviation from the analytically predicted expression given earlier, likely due to the systematic offset in the comparator and/or the added resistance of the discharge FET.
+However, there is some deviation from the analytically predicted expression given earlier, perhaps due to the systematic offset in the comparator and/or the added resistance of the discharge FET.
+More information on the comparator can be found [here](./docs/COMP_P.md).
 ## How ##

 If you'd like to run the top-level simulation for yourself, first [install xschem, ngspice, and the Skywater 130 PDK](https://www.youtube.com/watch?v=jXmmxO8WG8s) then type the following: